eflumerf/styleguide/dune-daq-cppguide.md

 ### 7.2  Comment Style [DUNE VERSION]

 Use the `//` syntax instead of the old C-style `/* */` syntax.
-An exception is if you're developing a function which doesn't (yet) use its arguments but you want to avoid an unused parameter warning, e.g.:
+An exception is if you're developing a function which doesn't (yet?) use its arguments but you want to avoid an unused parameter warning, e.g.:

 ```
 void Foo(int /* appropriate name for the integer */) {
   // Code under development which doesn't (yet) use the integer
 }
 ```

+While the new C++17 attribute `[[maybe_unused]]` could also prevent unused parameter warnings, save this for situations where you've declared a variable and it really depends on the control flow of the code whether or not it ends up being used.

 #### Comment Style [GOOGLE VERSION]